Kolahzary/xcoins-code-review-refactor/README.md

 4. Created a new branch and completely rewritten whole project based on Nest.js
     - Project wasn't that much big, so re-writing it was optimal
 5. Created a branch named legacy from main and merged the re-written code from nest branch into main
+6. Created Dockerfile and docker-compose script to easily run project
+7. Created Github Actions workflow file to install, build, and unit+e2e tests on different node versions after each change on repository

 ## Problems of base project
 - No documentation or api reference